TALK TO SALES

 Your onboarding process is a chance to start things right.

-What are the steps for onboarding an employee?
+What are the onboarding steps for a new employee?

-In the following sections, we’ll outline the various steps you should follow when onboarding a new hire.
+In the following sections, we'll outline the steps you should follow when onboarding a new hire.

 Potential employees should have a basic idea of your mission, vision, values, and organizational culture before they start.